“Tipiṭaka English” Convention Adopted by Early European Scholars – Part 1

 The Original Convention for “Tipiṭaka English”

 7. The goal was to collect all Pāli manuscripts and write them with the English (Latin) alphabet.
-The early work by Mr. D’Alwis followed (as quoted from p. xxvii of the book) “the system sanctioned by Government in the Minute, which is published in the Appendix.”
+The early work by Mr. D’Alwis followed (as quoted from p. xxviii of the book) “the system sanctioned by Government in the Minute, which is published in the Appendix.”

 • That page (on p.
 234 of the book) has the Sinhala alphabet and the Latin letters adopted to represent those sounds (adopted on August 28, 1866.)
 That was the first version of the “Tipiṭaka English” convention.
 As we will see below, one more change was adopted based on a recommendation by D’Alwis.